Residence Life FAQ

 **Adapted from Columbia University

-Indiana Tech requires residential students to obtain immunizations for MMR, Meningitis, and Chicken Pox.
+Indiana Tech requires residential students to obtain immunizations for MMR, Meningitis (both ACWY and B), and Chicken Pox.
 The athletic department also requires vaccinations to participate and a record of those vaccinations will be requested by the athletic trainer.
 It is the responsibility of the student to obtain the appropriate vaccinations prior to the start of their initial semester.